 That's what people want.

-Doing these simple things can help you get your money, turn your customers into promoters, and help your customers get back on track.
+Doing these simple things can help you get your money, get your borrower back on track, and create a better borrowing experience for all parties involved.